 What are the required documents I must submit to apply for the MSL program?

 See below for more information about which application is appropriate for you.

 - Appropriate Graduate and Professional Admissions application (See “Graduate and Professional Admissions Application Process” section for more information about which application is appropriate for you)

-- Personal statement of 1,000 words or less addressing how applicant will benefit from program
+- Personal statement of 2 pages addressing how the applicant will benefit from the program

 - Two letters of recommendation